 Most of the Eastern Caribbean is made up of small island developing states.
 When an extreme event happens, it is therefore likely to overwhelm an entire country or territory because of its small size and have an outsize impact on national GDP.
 Emergency services are likely to be overwhelmed, while critical infrastructure serving the entire country may be significantly damaged or destroyed.
 The devastation is likely to be debilitating without outside support to address the immediate needs of the population.
-Figure 6 et 7 show the number of people affected by key natural hazards between 1985 and 2018 (Source: World Bank Climate Change Portal).
+Figures 6 and 7 show the number of people affected by key natural hazards between 1985 and 2018 and the frequency of distribution of natural hazards (Source: World Bank Climate Change Portal).